-Creating a niche for self, and doing that quickly, is one way to survive amongst ‘sharks’ in the business world.
+When growing a small business, creating a niche for self, and doing that quickly, is one way to survive amongst ‘sharks’ in the business world.
 A niche is a differentiation strategy which consequently separates you from the rest of the pack.

 It is mistake to think that ‘everyone’ should be your target market.
 As a small business, you must know who your focus audiences are and how to help them in ways that the bigger organizations will not.

 Always remember, “There are riches in the niches.”